 A Global Conservation Consortium for Oak

-- Undertake and facilitate applied research on threatened species (e.g. conservation biology, population genetics, population structure, taxonomy);
+- Undertake and facilitate applied research (e.g. conservation biology, population genetics, taxonomy)

-- Increase public awareness and engagement of threatened oak species and their conservation;
+- Increase public awareness and engagement in tree conservation

-The GCCO was initially established with a focus in North America, but is expanding to include members from around the world, with a focus on gardens in and near the diversity hotspots for oaks.
+The GCCO was initially established with a focus in North America, but is expanding to include members from around the world, with a focus on gardens in and near the diversity hotspots for oaks – Mexico and China/Southeast Asia.